-Epistaxis is the medical term for a nosebleed, which is a common presenting complaint in the emergency room.
-The most common site of bleeding is an area on the nasal septum called Little's region, where the vessels supplying the nasal mucosa anastomose with each other.
-Bleeding from this region causes blood to flow out through the nostrils (anterior epistaxis).
-Rarely, epistaxis may not be apparent because blood runs down the throat (posterior epistaxis).
+Epistaxis is the medical term for a nosebleed, which is a common presenting concern in the emergency room.
+The most common site of bleeding is the Kiesselbach plexus, where the vessels supplying the nasal mucosa anastomose, resulting in bleeding from the nostrils (anterior epistaxis).
+Posterior epistaxis is less common and may not be clinically apparent because blood may flow down the throat.
 The most common causes of epistaxis include nose picking, a foreign body in the nasal cavity, and a dry nose.
-Usually, the bleeding stops on its own, but severe epistaxis may occur with hypertension, bleeding disorders, and/or following severe traumatic injury.
-Immediate measures to control epistaxis include elevation of the upper body, application of ice packs, and pinching the nose.
-If bleeding does not subside, the nasal cavity must be packed and the patient must be referred to an ENT surgeon.
+Usually, bleeding is self-limited, but severe epistaxis may occur in patients with posterior bleeding sites, systemic conditions such as hypertension or bleeding disorders, and/or following traumatic injury.
+Hereditary hemorrhagic telangiectasia, which is an autosomal dominant vasculopathy characterized by telangiectasia on the skin and mucosa, may cause recurrent epistaxis.
+Immediate measures to control epistaxis include elevating the patient's head and tilting it forward and pinching the nose.
+For continued bleeding from an anterior site, local hemostatic measures (i.e., vasoconstrictors and nasal cautery) are used.
+If hemostasis cannot be achieved with these measures, the nasal cavity must be packed and the patient referred to an ENT surgeon.

 - Dry nose (rhinitis sicca)

 - Excessive nose blowing